jdockerty/squirrel/README.md

 _As in "[to squirrel away][squirrel-away]"._

-A (replicated) key-value store which uses a simple implementation of [bitcask](https://github.com/basho/bitcask/blob/develop/doc/bitcask-intro.pdf) as the underlying storage mechanism.
+A (replicated) persistent key-value store which uses a simple implementation of [bitcask](https://github.com/basho/bitcask/blob/develop/doc/bitcask-intro.pdf) as the underlying storage mechanism.

 ## How it works